Oakland Township, Butler County, Pennsylvania: Demographics

-There were 1,112 households, out of which 35.2% had children under the age of 18 living with them, 67.6% were married couples living together, 7.3% had a female householder with no husband present, and 21.2% were non-families.
-18.4% of all households were made up of individuals, and 7.8% had someone living alone who was 65 years of age or older.
+There were 1,112 households, out of which 35.2% had children under the age of eighteen living with them; 67.6% were married couples living together, 7.3% had a female householder with no husband present, and 21.2% were non-families.
+18.4% of all households were made up of individuals, and 7.8% had someone living alone who was sixty-five years of age or older.

 The average household size was 2.76 and the average family size was 3.15.

-In the township the population was spread out, with 25.9% under the age of 18, 7.4% from 18 to 24, 30.1% from 25 to 44, 24.6% from 45 to 64, and 12.0% who were 65 years of age or older.
-The median age was 38 years.
-For every 100 females there were 103.2 males.
-For every 100 females age 18 and over, there were 97.4 males.
+Within the township, the population was spread out, with 25.9% of residents who were under the age of eighteen, 7.4% who were aged eighteen to twenty-four, 30.1% who were aged twenty-five to forty-four, 24.6% who were aged forty-five to sixty-four, and 12.0% who were sixty-five years of age or older.
+The median age was thirty-eight years.

+For every one hundred females there were 103.2 males.
+For every one hundred females who were aged eighteen or older, there were 97.4 males.

 The median income for a household in the township was $41,025, and the median income for a family was $49,395.
-Males had a median income of $32,285 versus $22,854 for females.
+Males had a median income of $32,285 compared with that of $22,854 for females.

 The per capita income for the township was $17,313.

-About 6.9% of families and 6.0% of the population were below the poverty line, including 3.6% of those under age 18 and 19.2% of those age 65 or over.
+Approximately 6.9% of families and 6.0% of the population were living below the poverty line, including 3.6% of those who were under the age of eighteen and 19.2% of those who were aged sixty-five or older.

+Education

+It is in the Butler Area School District.
+Butler Area Intermediate High School and Butler Area Senior High School are the district's comprehensive secondary schools.

+The district formerly operated Oakland Township Elementary School, which closed in 2015.